-- 1. the claimant has a limited capability for work (those that can be rehabilitated back into the workplace) - 2. the claimant has a limited capability for a work related activity (the most severely incapacitated who realistically are not expected to return to work) - 3. the claimant does not qualify for benefit (and benefit will cease).
+- 1. the claimant has a limited capability for work (those that can be rehabilitated back into the workplace) - 2. the claimant has a limited capability for a work-related activity (the most severely incapacitated who realistically are not expected to return to work) - 3. the claimant does not qualify for benefit (and benefit will cease).

-It is possible to extend the assessment phase beyond 13 weeks in certain circumstances, e.g. if the claimant is too ill to attend an examination.
+It is possible to extend the assessment phase beyond 13 weeks in certain circumstances, e.g., if the claimant is too ill to attend an examination.
 In such cases, the claimant will continue to receive the initial rate of benefit but once they have been assessed the "main phase" rate of benefit will be backdated.

-If entitled to ESA, a claimant will be placed in one of 2 groups and will receive:
+If entitled to ESA, a claimant will be placed in one of 2 groups and will receive in 2023/24:

-- 1. up to £74.70 a week if in the work-related activity group - 2. up to £114.10 a week if in the support group.
+1. up to £84.80 a week if in the work-related activity group

+2. up to \pounds 129.50 a week if in the support group.